fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Do you have any thoughts on what to look for in a Junior level position?

 > Do you see tech recruiting practices being changed in the future?

 > What is the difference between ssr, static generator and prerendering?